 Menu Close

-CAG: Comptroller & Auditor General
+6.2] CAG: Comptroller & Auditor General

 Dr. B.R.
 Ambedkar on the floor of constituent assembly argued that the CAG’s office is the most important constitutional office as it is a guardian of public purse.
+In his own words,

 Under Art 148 -151 the CAG is appointed by the president on the advice of Prime Minister and his Council of Ministers.
 The CAG’s appointment is in the hands of the executive without any role for legislature in the process.
-Given that the CAG’s findings may often be critical of govt. policies, govt. may appoint a more pliable individual or an individual with a conflict of interest. e.g. Shashikant Sharma’s appointment as the CAG in 2013 was questioned on the ground of his past tenure in the defense ministry where he supervised defense procurements.
+Given that the CAG’s findings may often be critical of government policies, government may appoint a more pliable individual or an individual with a conflict of interest. e.g. Shashikant Sharma’s appointment as the CAG in 2013 was questioned on the ground of his past tenure in the defense ministry where he supervised defense procurements.
 This could have easily led to the CAG going soft on the audit of defense procurements under his watch.

 Way forward.